PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-42. What can we do with a Raspberry Pi with Ant+? ( Johannes Bader, PhD. focused on getting the ANT+ stick to run on Raspberry Pi)
+42. Johannes Bader, PhD. focused on getting the ANT+ stick to run on Raspberry Pi.
+But what can we do with a Rasperri Pi with ANT+ stick?

 .
 .